ikojun00/njuskalo-web-scraper/README.md

 Follow these steps to utilize the scraper effectively:

+# "Scraping County Listings for the First Time".

 1. **Clone Repository**: Start by cloning this repository to your local machine using Git.

     ```bash